-6.10 Groups of volunteers help to maintain the building and churchyard with the Stoke Lacy Flower Fairies responsible for cleaning the church and maintaining floral displays.
-At least twice a year a major churchyard 'tidy-up' takes place, and the churchyard is mown regularly.

-6.11 The churchyard offers a quiet public place for contemplation and for relatives to tend the graves of their loved ones.
-During the Covid-19 lockdowns it has been used as an outdoor space where local people can meet friends at a socially distance.
+- o an annual fete in the church and churchyard, - o concerts and lectures, - flower and arts festivals - community coffee mornings. - 5.10 Groups of volunteers help to clean and maintain the building and churchyard with Stoke Lacy's 'Flower Fairies' creating outstanding floral displays for special occasions.
+At least twice a year a major churchyard 'tidy-up' takes place, and the churchyard is mown regularly. - 5.11 The churchyard offers a quiet public place for contemplation and for relatives to tend the graves of their loved ones.
+During the Covid-19 lockdowns it has been used as an outdoor space where local people can meet friends in a socially distanced environment.
 To facilitate this plastic seating, tables and a gazebo have been provided.
 It has proved to be very popular and very clearly demonstrates the importance of open spaces for social interaction which is vital for our mental as well as physical health.
 There are a number of well-established trees in the churchyard, large conifers, and some ancient yew trees.
-The stone lychgate was erected in memory of the Reverend Henry Morgan and the cast iron kissing gate at the entrance to the graveyard originally came from the site of the school and the old village hall.

-6.12 There are ongoing community projects to explore the oral history of the parish, the history of the church and its rectors as well as the revival of the Stoke Lacy Flower Show which had been established by the Morgan rectors.
+The stone lychgate was erected in memory of the Reverend Henry Morgan and the cast iron kissing gate at the entrance to the graveyard originally came from the site of the school and the old Village Hall. - 5.12 There are ongoing community projects to explore the oral history of the Parish, the history of the church and its rectors as well as the revival of the Stoke Lacy Flower Show which had been established by the Morgan rectors.
+A project has recently been completed exploring the history of the Parish, the church and its rectors as well as the revival of the Stoke Lacy Flower Show which had been established by the Morgan rectors.
 There is a wildlife project to attract more species and to manage 'God's Acre'.